cheredia19/CesarTest/README.md

 Cyprus, Sweden, and Romania, all of them European countries, **are also English-speaking channels**.

+## Languages spoken among the 50 YouTube channels with most subscribers

 <PlotlyBarChart
   data={{
     url: '50_languages.csv'
   }}
-  title="Languages spoken among the 50 YouTube channels with most subscribers" xAxis="lang" yAxis="mill_subs"
+  xAxis="lang"
+  yAxis="mill_subs"
 />